Skip to Main Content

 TERMS AND CONDITIONS

-ROOMS GL1, GL2, GL3
+GROUP STUDY ROOMS GL1, GL2, GL3

 The Group Study Rooms in the Metropolitan Library are available to small groups to use for academic purposes.
 The Group Study Room Policy will provide guidelines to ensure the study areas remain clean, comfortable and available on an equitable basis.
 Study group occupants agree to comply with the Metropolitan Library Study Room Policy.
 Failure to comply will result in the revocation of the privilege to use a Group Study Room.
 Metropolitan Library reserves the right to cancel a Group Study Room booking.